microteq/extended-gauge/README.md

 ### Manual
 - Download the .js file from the latest release
 - Copy the file into the /config/www folder of your Home Assistant installation.
 If the www folder does not exist, create it.
-- In Home assistant got to *Settings* / *Dashboards*, press the three dots at the top right of the windows and select *resources%.
+- In Home assistant got to *Settings* / *Dashboards*, press the three dots at the top right of the window and select *resources*.
 - Click on *Add resource* and enter /local/extended-gauge.js, then click on *Create*.
 - Hard restart the browser by pressing ctrl-F5.